 While fresh turkeys are available online and in many grocery stores, many people opt to buy a frozen bird instead.
 And depending on how big it is, a frozen turkey can take several days to thaw in your fridge.
 Planning ahead can help prevent problems on the day.

 NOTE: If you're reading this on Thanksgiving morning, it's too late to defrost your turkey properly.
-Instead, see How to Cook a Still-Frozen Turkey.
+Instead, learn how to cook a still-frozen turkey.
 It's not the best way to cook a turkey, but it's the only safe option.

 How to Thaw a Frozen Turkey